 If you pay off the loan early, you can typically save on interest because interest accrues as you pay it down.

-With an MCA, the purchaser charges a fixed amount of interest using what’s called a factor rate.
+On the other hand, MCA providers charges a fixed amount of interest using what’s called a factor rate.
 If you have a 1.2 factor, for instance, you’ll pay 20% of the advance amount in interest — for a $10,000 advance, you’ll ultimately pay back $12,000.

 Remember, though, that the amount of interest is fixed, so if you pay back the funds ahead of schedule, you don’t benefit.